gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Dockety reached for it.
 "Who is this one?" it asked.

-"That's my dad," Maddy said proudly.
+"That's my dad," Maddy said proudly, wiping the corner of her eye with her sleeve.

 Dockety studied the picture,
 then turned to show it to Crusher.